 at their various practical farming tasks.

-Born in Chalford, Gloucestershire and aged twenty-nine at the time, the Senior House Master and teacher of English was Dr William Farrington Drew.
-William was a keen amateur photographer and by sheer luck his many photographs of life at Whittingehame Farm School have survived.
-William joined the RAF in 1941 and was sadly lost out on patrol over the Atlantic on July 29th, 1943.
-His nephew, Dr Mike Challis, discovered them and it is through his kindness and generosity that I am able to bring them to this wider audience.
+Born in Chalford, Gloucestershire and aged twenty-nine at the time, the Senior House Master and teacher of English was Dr William Farinton Drew.
+Known as "Rinton" by his family, he was a keen amateur photographer and by sheer luck his many photographs of life at Whittingehame Farm School have survived.
+Rinton joined the RAF in 1941 and was sadly lost out on patrol over the Atlantic on July 29th, 1943.
+His nephew, Dr Mike Challis, discovered the photographs and it is through his kindness and generosity that I am able to bring them to this wider audience.
 Both Mike and I would love to hear from anyone who recognises someone in these photographs.
 You can contact myself through the contact link at the bottom of this page and Mike via firstname.lastname@example.org.

 Life At Whittingehame School